pipelinelabo/datalaiq-wiki/configuration/certificates.md

 ## Install a self-signed certificate

-Although it is not as secure as a proper TLS certificate, a self-signed certificate will ensure encrypted communication between users and Gravwell.
+Although it is not as secure as a proper TLS certificate, a self-signed certificate will ensure encrypted communication between users and DatalaiQ.
 By instructing browsers to trust the self-signed cert, it is also possible to avoid recurring warning screens.

 First, we will generate a 1-year certificate in `/opt/gravwell/etc` using `gencert`, a program we ship with the Gravwell install: